eldipa/book-of-gehn/posts/matasano/2018-12-04-Fixed-Nonce-CTR-Attack.md

 the first letter of a word **may not** (and will not) follow the ETAOIN-SHRDLU frequency.

-Therefor we need *another* statistical model, one for the upper case:
+Therefore we need *another* statistical model, one for the upper case:

 ```python
 >>> from cryptonita.scoring.freq import tsamcin_brped